Ryan-Vakhshoori/sudory/README.md

 - **Puzzles:** Puzzles are loaded from CSV files per difficulty.
 You can add or update puzzles in the data source.
 - **Styling:** Uses [Tailwind CSS](https://tailwindcss.com/) for rapid UI development.

+## Data Source

+Sudory's puzzles are sourced from the [3 Million Sudoku Puzzles with Ratings Kaggle Dataset](https://www.kaggle.com/datasets/radcliffe/3-million-sudoku-puzzles-with-ratings).

 ## Deployment

+Sudory is deployed at: [https://sudory.vercel.app/](https://sudory.vercel.app/)

-Deploy easily to [Vercel](https://vercel.com/) or any platform that supports Next.js.
+You can also deploy your own instance easily to [Vercel](https://vercel.com/) or any platform that supports Next.js.

 ## License